We all know distracted drivers are dangerous drivers, but how many of you think of the radio as a distraction?

-It is not uncommon for drivers to turn down the radio upon approaching a tricky junction or to concentrate when lost – and a recent study has looked into why this could be - with quite shocking results!
+It is not uncommon for drivers to turn down the radio when approaching a tricky junction – and a recent study has looked into why this could be with quite shocking results!

-Gillian Murphy of University College Cork has tested the theory that everyone has a limited amount of attention, and once this limit is reached nothing else can really be processed, applying this theory to driving she took 36 drivers and split them into two groups:
+Gillian Murphy of University College Cork has tested the theory that everyone has a limited amount of attention, and once this limit is reached, nothing else can really be processed.

-- Group 1: were told to listen to the radio during a drive, and hear out for a change in speaker
+- Group 1: were told to listen to the radio during a drive, and hear out for a change in speaker's voice.

 Gillian has said: